hwameistor/hwameistor/docs/docs/volumes_and_nodes/create_hwameistor_volumes/lvm_volumes.md

 # LVM Volume

-HwameiStor provides LVM-based data volumes.
+HwameiStor provides LVM-based data volumes, which offer read and write performance comparable to that of native disks.
-This type of data volume provides read and write performance close to that of native disks, and also offers advanced features such as data volume expansion, migration, high availability, and more.
+These data volumes also provide advanced features such as data volume expansion, migration, high availability, and more.

 The following example will demonstrate how to create a simple non-HA type data volume.